 - 1. Complete the 'Establishment of New Account' form - 2.
-Set up student payment deadlines (with the assistance of our office). - 3.
-Students will make payments to the account by completing a deposit slip (provided by our office) with the account number, date of deposit, amount of deposit and the APL's signature to be submitted with payment to the Business Office. - 4.
+Set up student payment deadlines (with the assistance of the OSA). - 3.
+Students will make payments to the account by completing a deposit slip (provided by the OSA) with the account number, date of deposit, amount of deposit and the APL's signature to be submitted with payment to the Business Office. - 4.
 When making payments to overseas vendors, you may use a purchase order, check, credit card or a wire transfer.
-Please refer to our office's Business Office Guidelines.
+Please refer to the OSA Business Office Guidelines.